Batavia municipal court 2026

 DocHub User Ratings on G2

-1. Click ‘Get Form’ to open the Batavia Municipal Court form in the editor.
+1. Click ‘Get Form’ to open the Batavia Municipal Court document in the editor.

 2. Begin by filling in the 'PLAINTIFF' and 'DEFENDANT' sections with the respective names of the parties involved in the case.

-3. Enter the 'CASE NO.' at the top of the form to ensure proper identification of your motion.
+3. Enter the 'CASE NO.' in the designated field to ensure proper identification of your case.

-4. Indicate your request for a continuance by checking one of the options: 'AT THE REQUEST OF THE DEFENDANT', 'BY AGREEMENT OF COUNSEL/PARTIES', or 'AT THE REQUEST OF THE PLAINTIFF'.
+4. In the 'PLEASE CONTINUE CASE' section, select one of the options: 'AT THE REQUEST OF THE DEFENDANT', 'BY AGREEMENT OF COUNSEL/PARTIES', or 'AT THE REQUEST OF THE PLAINTIFF'.

-5. Fill in the dates and times for both the original hearing and the requested new hearing in their respective fields.
+5. Fill in the dates and times for both the original hearing and the new requested date in their respective fields.

-8. Finally, ensure that all parties sign where indicated, including both plaintiff and defendant attorneys, before submitting.
-Remember that this motion is not considered filed unless you pay the appropriate filing fee.
+8. Finally, ensure that all parties sign where indicated, including both plaintiff and defendant attorneys, as well as a magistrate if applicable.

 Start using our platform today to easily complete your Batavia Municipal Court forms online for free!